 Known locally as ‘The Shack’, Britannia @ The Beach is a rustic beach café-restaurant and takeaway, a traditional fishmonger and even a village shop.
 Right by the long, dog-friendly shingle beach at Beesands, this often-busy establishment is a good choice for breakfast, lunch or dinner (opening times change with the seasons).

 Being an al fresco eatery, albeit undercover, Britannia @ The Beach is especially nice if you want to feel like you’re still at the beach, enjoying the fresh air and sea view as you tuck into a tasty meal.
 Most of their ingredients are sourced from the South Hams, including seafood from Start Bay itself.

-Blue Flag-awarded Blackpool Sands is one of the most popular beaches in South Devon (actually #2 according to our ongoing poll – vote for your favourite here.)
+Blue Flag-awarded Blackpool Sands is one of the most popular beaches in South Devon.

 Known for its stunning scenery and fantastic facilities, the beach is also popular all year round in part because of the Venus Café and Takeaway, which serves excellent homemade snacks and meals.
 Right at the edge of the beach, the café has inside and outside seating, and is often bustling even during the colder months, such is its fantastic reputation.